Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 Dosage Guidelines & Instructions

 Directions for Use: Always follow the directions printed on your bottle.
-The steps below describe the typical aquarium-water dosing method for ornamental fish.
+The steps below cover the usual aquarium-water method for ornamental fish.

 1. Set Up a Separate Treatment Area

-Move affected fish to a dedicated hospital tank when possible.
-A separate setup makes dosing easier, improves observation, and helps reduce unnecessary exposure for healthy tank mates and the main system's biofilter.
+Move affected fish to a dedicated hospital tank when you can.
+A separate tank makes dosing and observation easier and keeps the medication away from healthy tank mates and your main system's biofilter.

 2. Prepare and Add the Dose

-Open the capsule and dissolve the powder in a small cup of aquarium water first, then distribute it evenly around the treatment tank.
-Use one capsule (500 mg) per 10 gallons (38 L) of water to be treated.
+Open the capsule and dissolve the powder in a small cup of aquarium water, then spread it evenly around the treatment tank.
+Use one capsule (500 mg) per 10 gallons (38 L) of water you are treating.

 3. Repeat and Maintain Water Quality

 Repeat the dose every 24 hours.
-Perform a partial water change between treatments to keep ammonia and nitrite low, maintain good aeration, and keep the treatment tank stable.
+Do a partial water change between doses to keep ammonia and nitrite low, keep the aeration strong, and hold the tank stable.
 Continue daily dosing for 5 to 10 days.

 4. Use in Pet Birds (Under Avian Veterinary Guidance)

-Only administer this medication to pet birds under the direction of an avian veterinarian.
-Do not use aquarium-bath directions to dose a bird.
-Your vet can advise the correct mg-per-kg dose, frequency, and duration for your species and condition.
+Give this medication to pet birds only under the direction of an avian veterinarian.
+Do not use the aquarium-bath directions to dose a bird.
+Your vet will set the correct mg-per-kg dose, frequency, and duration for the species and condition.

 5. Complete the Full Course